1uvu/fabric-sdk-client/README.md

 # fabric-sdk-client
-A simple wrapper for Htperledger Fabric SDK
+A simple wrapper for Hyperledger Fabric SDK